palles77/UnetSegmentation/data/README.md

 bash src/step5_segment_hrf_download_and_decompress.sh
 bash src/step6_segment_hrf_parse_downloaded.sh1
 ```
-3. STARE database
+3. STARE database for segmentation testing
 * It is already manually downloaded in [parsed_dataset/stare](parsed_dataset/stare) directory.
 * More details in [parsed_dataset/stare/README.md](parsed_dataset/stare/README.md)
 4. All databases into a single 105 files set.
-Testing Dr Hagis, HRF and STARE after a model has been created based on FiveS Datasets
+Testing DrHagis, HRF and STARE after a model has been created based on FiveS Datasets
 * Windows
 ```
 ./src/step7_create_test_all.ps1